DaneCronin/README-generator/README.md

   ## Installation
   *Steps required to install project and how to get application running*

-  Clone the repo to your local machine.
+  To generate your own README, clone the repo to your local machine.
 Navigate to the root directory and run npm install to install the inquirer npm.
-Once inquirer has been installed, launch the app by running node index.js
+Once inquirer has been installed, launch the app by running node index.js in the command-line.

   ## Usage
   *Instructions and examples for use:*

-  The user will be presented with a series of questions to answer to build the README file
+  The user will be presented with a series of questions to answer and build the README file.

+  After answering all of the prompts, the new README.md file will be generated in the root directory.

   Screenshot of generated README:
   ![image](https://user-images.githubusercontent.com/107944830/190209222-d7ae4686-d74d-463a-85a5-4a913649ac77.png)